Old Marylebone Town Hall wedding photographerFor your Westminster Register Office wedding

 In 2014 Old Marylebone Old Town Hall closed for major renovation and refurbishment and Westminster Register Office moved their ceremonies to Mayfair Library.
 Old Marylebone Town Hall has now reopened for couples wanting to marry in this stunning building.

 The exterior (once covered in grime) has been thoroughly cleaned and now sparkles.
 Even the lions are spotless.
 And inside, the new rooms are all elegant, stylish and chic (whilst retaining many of the original features).

 I have listed the seven ceremony rooms below along with their capacities.
 If you click on the photographs it will take you through to a room page with more photos and details.

-My feeling in January that I would love every room has proved true and in early August 2018 I had worked in all seven rooms.
-The 30 weddings that I have covered so far have been some of the happiest (and most fun) that I can remember.
+My feeling in January 2018 that I would love every room has proved true and in early August 2018 I had worked in all seven rooms.
+The 30 weddings that I have covered so far this year have been some of the happiest (and most fun) that I can remember.
 You can see some of these in the blog posts below.
 Currently I have 24 booked for 2019.